National War Memorial (South Australia): Design

 The rules of the competition limited the space for the memorial to the "one half acre" of land that was excised from the grounds of Government House.
-The design submitted by Woods, Bagot, Jory & Laybourne Smith easily met this requirement, as the memorial was designed to fit on an ellipse with a major axis of 18.3 m (60 ft) in length and a minor axis of 15.5 m (51 ft).
+The design submitted by Woods, Bagot, Jory & Laybourne-Smith easily met this requirement, as the memorial was designed to fit on an ellipse with a major axis of 18.3 m (60 ft) in length and a minor axis of 15.5 m (51 ft).
 Standing at a height of over 14 m (46 ft), the structure was carefully placed back from North Terrace to provide space for "public gatherings of a ceremonial nature" and to allow for the proposed widening of the street.

-The monument has two sides, referred to by the architects as the reverse and the obverse of the work, which they likened to the two sides of a coin.
-These two aspects represent the prologue and the epilogue of war.
-Each side features a relief carved from Angaston marble and framed by the "rough-hewn" arch carved out of marble from Macclesfield, while the granite steps leading up to the monument are constructed of Harcourt granite, as specified in the original proposal.
-(The architects had preferred the local West Island granite, but acknowledged that the Harcourt granite was "the best available" unless the government would agree to reopen the quarry on West Island).
+The monument is effectively a frame for two scenes – the prologue and the epilogue of war – depicted through Rayner Hoff's marble reliefs and bronze statues.
+The two sides were referred to by the architects as the reverse and the obverse of the work, which they likened to the two sides of a coin.
+Each scene is a relief carved from Angaston marble and framed by the "rough-hewn" arch carved out of marble from Macclesfield; the granite steps leading up to the monument are constructed of granite from Harcourt, Victoria, as specified in the original proposal.
+(The architects had preferred the local West Island granite, but acknowledged that Harcourt granite was "the best available" unless the government would agree to reopen the quarry on West Island).
 The materials were chosen in order to provide continuity with Parliament House, located a short distance away along North Terrace.